w3c/wai-curricula/content/content-author/multimedia.md

   * use clear audio, language, and speech to help users understand the content
   * ensure sufficient contrast ratio for video text to enhance text readability
   * provide audio with as low background as possible to help distinguish foreground from background sounds
-  * consider speaker visibility (including for lip reading and sign language interpretation)
+  * consider speaker visibility, including for lip reading and sign language interpretation
 * ensure video content does not flash more than three times in any one second
 * explain why non-substantive audio and video content does not need alternatives